nvllsvm/bmp-transcode/README.rst

 file_to_bitmap
 *************

 Convert any file to a bitmap and back again.
-The resulting bitmap is be a visual representation of the original file.
+The resulting bitmap is a visual representation of the original file.
 The last pixel contains the size of the original file.

 For example, consider this most glorious of audio examples: